Employees save on federal income taxes. Employers save on payroll related taxes.

 - A combination of both of the above.

 Employees who set aside income on a pre-tax basis for a qualified transportation fringe benefit do not pay federal income or payroll taxes on the income set aside.
-If you have a combined (local, state, federal) tax rate of 40% and spend $245 per month on BART fares, you will save nearly $100 each month or $1,200 a year.
+If you have a combined (local, state, federal) tax rate of 40% and spend $130 per month on BART fares, you will save more than $600 per year.
 If you pay for monthly BART parking at $63 per month, you can save an additional $25 per month or $300 per year.

 If an employer chooses instead to subsidize the benefit it is actually more valuable than an equivalent raise because of the tax advantages (for example, if a subsidy of $190 is offered, this equals roughly $317 in taxable income).

 Providing pre-tax commuter tax benefits to employees can save payroll taxes for employers.
 The value of the benefit paid to employees is considered a tax-free transportation fringe benefit and not wage or salary compensation, therefore, payroll taxes do not apply.
-Employers can save roughly 9% in payroll taxes (including FICA, SUI, SDI and city taxes) on the amount employees set aside.
-If the employer chooses to offer the benefit in addition to salary, giving an employee $245 in transit benefits is less expensive for an employer than increasing the employee’s salary by $245.
+Employers can save roughly 7.5% in payroll taxes (including FICA, SUI, SDI and city taxes) on the amount employees set aside.
+If the employer chooses to offer the benefit in addition to the employee’s monthly salary, giving an employee $130 in transit benefits is less expensive for an employer than increasing the employee’s salary by $130.

 Commuter Check Services